echo-hydro/echo-hydro.github.io/jobs/jobs.md

 <span style="font-size: 15px !important;">If you are interested in this job, please email Dr. Choong-Wan Woo (<a href="mailto:waniwoo@skku.edu">waniwoo@skku.edu</a>).</span>

-<span style="font-size: 15px !important;">If you are a senior-year undergrad student and consider to be a grad student in our lab, please check [this](/jobs/senior) out before contacting me.
+<span style="font-size: 15px !important;">If you are a senior-year undergrad student and consider to be a grad student in our lab, please read [this](/jobs/senior) before contacting me.